Elena Delle Donne on medical opt-out denial: 'I was shocked'

 "I've invested so much in this league and I've seen it grow so much in my years of being here.
 So, for a moment like this, to kind of just feel like, blighted, has been tough, but this stuff happens, and I hope we can move forward and this can just be a learning experience."

+On Wednesday, Thibault was asked if Delle Donne, who has a guaranteed contract, would be paid if her back feels better and she doesn't feel comfortable playing because of Covid-19 concerns.

+"We can do whatever we want as far as that's concerned," Thibault said.
+"We have intended to do that (pay her) from the start.
+She's a major part of our team and she's making every effort to do the rehab that she needs to do.
+I don't want to speculate what that's going to look like in four to six weeks.
+I don't think that's fair to us or her at this point until see where she is."

-She told CNN she wants to make her decision as soon as possible, saying, "I don't want this to drag on.
+Delle Donne told CNN she wants to make her decision as soon as possible, saying, "I don't want this to drag on.
 I don't want my teammates in the bubble having to deal with this."

 However, she expressed that she is fortunate to be in a position to make a choice.